-Many scientific societies have published consensus papers and/or guidelines for the management of chronically-infected HBV patients (Cornberg 2007; de Franchis 2003; Keeffe 2006; Liaw 2005; Lok 2001; Lok 2004a; Lok 2004b).
+Many scientific societies have published consensus papers and/or guidelines for the management of chronically-infected HBV patients (EASL 2002; de Franchis 2003; Keeffe 2006; Liaw 2005; Lok 2001; Lok 2004a; Lok 2004b).
 All of them recommend an initial quantification of viral load and continuous measurements during follow-up monitoring.
-Follow-up is considered to be important for deciding on initiation of treatment or changes to the drug regimen of the patient.
-Furthermore, sensitive methods for quantification are needed for detection of low-level viremia in patients infected with strains that are of high risk for the development of hepatocellular carcinoma such as HBeAg negative strains with the precore mutation.
+Follow-up is considered important for deciding on initiation of treatment or changes to the patient's drug regimen.
+Furthermore, sensitive methods for quantification are needed for detection of even low viremia in patients infected with strains bearing a high risk for development of hepatocellular carcinoma such as HBeAg negative strains.

-One agreed upon criterion for chronic HBV infection is a detectable viral load - measured as viral DNA in serum or plasma - for a minimum of 6 months (de Franchis 2003; Keeffe 2006; Liaw 2005; Lok 2001; Lok 2004a; Lok 2004b).
-In this case, replication is considered to be active if > 20,000 IU/ml or > 100,000 copies/ml can be detected (Cornberg 2007).
-Also, in HbeAg-negative chronic hepatitis B virus infections, HBV DNA is the only marker that needs to be monitored (Manesis 2003; Zacharakis 2005).
+One agreed-upon criterion for chronic HBV infection is a detectable viral load - measured as viral DNA in serum or plasma - for a minimum of 6 months (de Franchis 2003; Keeffe 2006; Liaw 2005; Lok 2001; Lok 2004a; Lok 2004b).
+In this case, replication is considered to be active if >20,000 IU/ml or >100,000 copies/ml can be detected.
+Also, in HBeAg-negative chronic hepatitis B virus infections, HBV DNA is the only marker for viral replication that consequently needs to be monitored.
+A cutoff limit of 2000 IU/ml differentiates active from inactive replication (Manesis 2003; Zacharakis 2005).

-Furthermore, qualitative and quantitative measurement of viral DNA is important for monitoring another condition, occult hepatitis.
-This is characterized as HBV infection with measurable DNA levels in the absence of detectable HBsAg.
+Furthermore, qualitative and quantitative measurement of viral DNA is important to monitor another condition, occult hepatitis.
+This, by definition, is characterized as HBV infection with measureable DNA levels in the absence of detectable HBsAg.
 Testing for occult hepatitis B virus infection is recommended if (a) cryptogenic liver disease is observed, (b) prior to immunosuppression, and (c) in solid organ transplant donors with positive HBV serology (HBcAg antibodies) (Conjeevaram 2001; Torbenson 2004; Torbenson 2002).
-It is recommended that viral load should be measured every 3-6 months while on HBV therapy or to monitor chronic HBV infection (de Franchis 2003; Liaw 2005).
+It is recommended that viral load should be measured every 3-6 months (EASL 2002; de Franchis 2003; Liaw 2005), although the therapeutic regimen may influence the decision on the interval lengths.

-Furthermore, the measurement of viral load after the onset of therapy is a useful and standard tool to identify non-responders (Schildgen 2004; Schildgen 2006; Sirma 2007; Volz 2007).
-Non-response to therapy can be induced by host factors, viral resistance, or non-compliance (reviewed by Tillmann 2007).
+Furthermore, the measurement of viral load after starting therapy is a useful standard tool to help identify therapy non-responders (Schildgen 2004; Schildgen 2006; Sirma 2007; Volz 2007).
+Non-response to therapy can be induced by host factors, viral resistance, or non-compliance (reviewed by Tillman 2007).
 For quantification of the HBV viral load, several assays are commercially available, each having advantages and disadvantages (reviewed by Valsamakis 2007).